The Tall Girl's Guide To Denim Shopping

 With that in mind, more brands are starting to offer "tall" specific pieces.
-Loft, Old Navy, the ever trusty Topshop — they all sell a steady selection of denim tailored towards the longer-limbs.
+Loft, Old Navy, the ever trusty throwback Abercrombie & Fitch — they all sell a steady selection of denim tailored towards the longer-limbs.
 To make things even easier, we've pulled out the the most flattering cuts and fits from brands that know a tall girl's pain.

 No more unintentional high water jeans for this crew.
 For pants that will finally fit, click ahead.